Flavors of the Caribbean:

 The culinary capital of the Caribbean, Anguilla has something for every taste and budget, from fine dining worthy of any European city to beach shacks, bakeries and buzzing beach clubs.
 Expect a global array of flavors, thanks to the island’s diverse heritage, encompassing Caribbean, Spanish, French, English and African influences.
 Here’s our pick of the top restaurants in Anguilla, whatever you’re hungry for. ÀNI top tip: don’t miss reggae singer Bankie Banx’s Dune Preserve bar for pre- or post-dinner cocktails and live music from the eponymous owner, aka the Anguillian Bob Dylan.

 Call us biased, but some of the finest food on the island awaits at ÀNI Anguilla, our exclusive-use, clifftop resort.
-Our half-board rates include breakfast and either lunch or dinner daily, plus free-flowing drinks ranging from premium spirits, cocktails and wines to soft drinks and freshly squeezed juices and smoothies, made according to your tastes and mood.
+Our rates include breakfast, lunch and dinner daily, plus free-flowing drinks ranging from premium spirits, cocktails and wines to soft drinks and freshly squeezed juices and smoothies, made according to your tastes and mood.
 Each day, treat yourself to our home-made breads, cakes, sorbet and ice-cream, championing tropical flavors.